 What went wrong?

-Somewhere we seemed to have lost our way.
+Somewhere, we seemed to have lost our way.
 Did we get lazy?
 Did convenience take priority over natural goodness?
 Whatever the reason, if we are to live not just a long life but a healthy one, then harking back to a time when things were simpler makes sense.

 Everything in moderation or just in balance?